-Recruitment in the last three years (2005, 2006 and 2007) of the model were conditioned to be close to the mean recruitment over the 24 year period from 1981 to 2004, due to the lack of data to estimate recruitments for recent years.
-This constraint was also used in the 2005 assessment.
+Recruitment in the last three years (2007, 2008 and 2009) of the model were conditioned to be close to the mean recruitment over the 26 year period from 1981 to 2006, due to less data to estimate recruitments for recent years and retrospective patterns.
+This constraint was also used in the 2005, 2007 and the current (2009) assessments.
+Without this constraint, recent recruitment would have been higher.
+Even with this constraint, a retrospective pattern still exists in biomass estimates from the 2009 and 2007 assessments (Figure 7.14).